terryg/ketos-web/README.md

 ketos-web
 ==========

-Web Service for Ketos Mobile Apps.
+A Web Interface for the Ketos Web Service.